andreafabrizi/DNSProxy/README.md

 ## Building

-Building is easy on Mac and Ubuntu, CentOS, Fedora...
-Probably UNIX and Windows.
+Building is easy on Linux, Mac...
+On UNIX and Windows.
-Based on curl libs, pthread, TLS and other standard libraries
+Based on CURL C library, pthread, TLS and other standards.

 For debian/ubuntu users:
 `apt-get install libcurl4-openssl-dev`